markteicher/Tenable-OT-Exposure-Utilities/README.md

 - Users
 - System Logs

-Each domain is implemented as a **standalone, paginated GraphQL query** aligned with Tenable OT documentation.
+Each component is implemented as a **standalone, paginated GraphQL query** aligned with Tenable OT Exposure documentation.

 ---